Abhishek100100/Simple-Calculator/README.md

 ## Installation

+>Tkinter is an inbuilt package in python.
-Use the package manager pip to install Tkinter if it is not inbuilt,.
+>Use the package manager pip to install Tkinter if not present.

 ## For running this project